fmunozmiranda/terraform-azure-ise-deployment/README.md

 # Azure ISE Deployment Terraform module

-Terraform module which creates an ISE Deployment in AWS.
+Terraform module which creates an ISE Deployment in Azure.

 ## Usage